GOlukorede/PhoneStore_REST-API/README.md

 * Place an order.

 Admins:
-* Only admins can add and delete products
+* Only admins can add, update and delete products
 * Admins also have the right to see all carts, cancel an order when required, etc.

 ## **Author**